-- cases, subsidiaries into segments that are as much as possible homogenous within the segment and non-homogenous as compared to the remaining segments.
-The level of disaggregation or reportable segments are consistently applied in the financial reporting without variation between the different reported items. - 193.
-The disaggregation for financial reporting segments is designed for a different purpose and, in general, it is not appropriate to reflect the significant material impacts, risks and opportunities across the undertaking.
+- 207. The disaggregation for financial reporting segments is designed for a different purpose and, in general, it is not the starting point to reflect the significant material impacts, risks and opportunities across the undertaking.
 The appropriate disaggregation unit may be a country, site, or significant asset when material impacts, risks and opportunities arise in a specific country, location or asset.
-In addition, the level of disaggregation should reflect the nature of the different sub-topics and, and as such, should be adjusted from one sub-topic to another when this is necessary to properly portray the material impacts, risks and opportunities (see ESRS 1 paragraph 54). - 194.
+In addition, the level of disaggregation should reflect the nature of the different sub-topics and, and as such, should be adjusted from one sub-topic to another when this is necessary to properly portray the material impacts, risks and opportunities (see ESRS 1 paragraph 54). - 208.
 Therefore, a disaggregation following the segments used for financial reporting may not be granular enough or relevant for sustainability reporting.